ReadyTalk/gradle-readytalk-ci/README.md

 //Add custom metadata
 buildEnv {
-  //This would add a "BuildUser" field to the jar manifest buildUser = System.getProperty("user.name")
+  //This would add a "Custom-Field" field to the jar manifest customField = System.getProperty("my.custom.property.name") }
-}

 //This would disable artifactoryPublish unless on a release branch